 It’s better to let it establish a bit before you plant it in the garden, but mint is a pretty strong plant so if you really want you can try planting it in the garden right away.

 I’ve decided to keep this peppermint that I am planting in a pot so I can move it indoors in the winter, so I am using a 6” pot.
-You can go as large as you want with the size of the pot.
+You can go as large as you want with the size of the container.
 As long as your mint is happy, it will keep spreading according to the size of the container it’s in.

 Plant your rooting mint in the hole.
 Be careful not to break the roots.